2 nights starting from

 Day 2: Durham & Bishop Auckland

 First visit of a packed day is a guided tour of Durham Cathedral, one of Europe’s greatest buildings, set grandly on a rocky promontory next to the Castle with the medieval city huddled below.
 Begun in 1093 to house the shrine of St. Cuthbert, the castle and cathedral have dominated the Durham skyline for over 900 years and it is a World Heritage Site.
 A walking tour with Julian will show you more of this beautiful city on the River Wear, including its Castle, (now a student residence).
-After lunch, we will head to Bishop Auckland where we will visit the newly reopened Auckland Castle, (due to reopen in Spring 2020), which has a thousand years of historic connection with England’s only Prince Bishop.
+After lunch, we will head to Bishop Auckland where we will visit the newly reopened Auckland Castle, which has a thousand years of historic connection with England’s only Prince Bishop.
 Granted exceptional powers by the Norman kings, the Bishop of Durham remained the virtual monarch in his diocese right up to the 19th century.

 Day 3: Richmond Castle, Bowes Museum and Barnard Castle.